practicalli/clojure/namespace-design.md

 ( got to go do some decorating - bbl) (edited)

-The django approach in python is supposed to be vertical slicing, but it tends toward a collection of monoliths, so you end up having to use e.g. flask to do microservices instead
+The django approach in python is supposed to be vertical slicing, but it tends toward a collection of monoliths, so you end up having to use e.g. flask to do micro-services instead

 By http semantics, I mean that you put together your counter and ring handler in one area.
 It's harder to have the layer split perhaps?